Open source tools for software engineering teams using AI

 Vox

-General-purpose text-to-speech engine with multi-provider support — ElevenLabs, OpenAI, and AWS Polly.
-Delivers spoken notifications when tasks finish, chimes when Claude needs input, and synthesizes arbitrary text.
+General-purpose text-to-speech and music engine with multi-provider support — ElevenLabs, OpenAI, and AWS Polly.
+Delivers spoken notifications when tasks finish, chimes when Claude needs input, synthesizes arbitrary text, and generates background music with vibe-driven instrumental tracks.
 Opt-in only: no audio until you enable it.

 Mic API — unmute/record/vibe/who MCP tools with uniform segment input